 There may be circumstances where competition is not possible (e.g. there is only one supplier in the market) in which case, a Procurement Policy Exemptions Justification (PPEJ form) must be completed, and depending on campus and dollar value, sent to Procurement Services for review.
 The PPEJ form should be completed with the appropriate level of detail to support the non-competitive procurement decision (and the selected exemption provision), as it will be referred to in the event of an internal audit review or a Freedom of Information (FOI) request.

-The Director of Procurement Services or the University Chief Financial Officer must support Procurement Policy Exemptions greater than $25,000.
+The Director, Procurement Services, must support Procurement Policy Exemptions greater than $50,000.

 Public Disclosure Requirements